+- Network Transmission Service Offset

+- •

-• RTO Start-up Cost Recovery
+- MTEP Project Cost Recovery

+- Transmission Enhancement

+- Other Supporting Facilities

+- Non-Firm Point-to-Point Transmission Service

 - Black Start Service

 - Unscheduled Transmission Service

 - Reactive Supply and Voltage Control from Generation and Other Sources Service

 An Energy Storage Resource or Open-Loop Hybrid Resource shall be considered charging when the Revenue Data for Settlements for a Real Time Settlement Interval corresponds to a withdrawal.
 The determination of Non-Dispatched Charging Energy vs. Dispatched Charging Energy shall be made for each Real Time Settlement Interval.
 Hourly Non-Dispatched Charging Energy is the sum of Revenue Data for Settlements for the Real Time Settlement Intervals which are determined to be Non- Dispatched Charging Energy over the hour divided by 12.